Home

 Irmin was created at the University of Cambridge in 2013 to be the default storage layer for MirageOS applications (both to store and orchestrate unikernel binaries and the data that these unikernels are using).
 As such, Irmin is not, strictly speaking, a complete database engine.
 Instead, similarly to other MirageOS components, it is a collection of libraries designed to solve different flavours of the challenges raised by the CAP Theorem.
 Each application can select the right combination of libraries to solve its particular distributed problem.

-Irmin consists of a core of well-defined low-level data structures that specify how data should be persisted and be shared across nodes.
-It defines algorithms for efficient synchronization of those distributed low-level constructs.
+Irmin is built on a core of well-defined, low-level data structures that dictate how data should be persisted and shared across nodes.
+It defines algorithms for efficient synchronisation of those distributed low-level constructs.
 It also builds a collection of higher-level data structures that developers can use without knowing precisely how Irmin works underneath.
-Some of these components even have a formal semantics, including Conflict-free Replicated Data-Types (CRDT).
-Since it's a part of MirageOS, Irmin does not make strong assumptions about the OS environment that it runs in.
-This makes the system very portable: it works well for in-memory databases and slower persistent serialization such as SSDs, hard drives, web browser local storage, or even the Git file format.
+Some of these components even have formal semantics, including Conflict-free Replicated Data-Types (CRDT).
+Since it's a part of MirageOS, Irmin does not make strong assumptions about the OS environment, which makes the system very portable.
+It works well for in-memory databases and slower persistent serialisation, such as SSDs, hard drives, web browser local storage, or even the Git file format.

-Irmin is primarily developed and maintained by Tarides, with contributions from many contributors from various organizations.
+Irmin is primarily developed and maintained by Tarides, with involvement by contributors from various organisations.
 External maintainers and contributors are welcome.

 <div class="toc"> </div>